Summer Scholars Program Application

 Requirements of Participation

-The stipend for the summer is $5,000.
+The stipend for the summer is $5,500-6,200 depending on the project.
 Veterinary students from outside the University of Minnesota College of Veterinary Medicine are encouraged to apply.
-Scholars will begin their research experience in May and end on August 3.
+Scholars will begin their research experience in May and end on August 7.
 Expectations of the Summer Scholars are full-time attendance in the laboratory/research arena as necessary to carry out the research as agreed upon with the sponsoring faculty member.
 In addition, participation is expected in the bi-weekly seminars portion of our program, which may include field trips to research facilities, science ethics presentations, research careers for veterinarians, and science communication best practices.
-All Summer Scholars will attend the Boehringer Ingelheim Veterinary Scholars Symposium in July 2018.
-Finally, Summer Scholars are required to present their research project from the previous summer in the Fall 2018 CVM Points of Pride Research Days.
+All Summer Scholars will attend the Boehringer Ingelheim Veterinary Scholars Symposium in early August 2021.
+Finally, Summer Scholars are required to present their research project from the previous summer in the Fall 2021 CVM Points of Pride Research Days.

 For more information